lifeisstillgood/softwaremind/docs/conceptchapters/chunks/programmable_society.rst

 Barcelona and city built around cars - this is a negative (not net negative but a huge problem in say Houston) - and it is a choice (san francisco has maximum parking for new block building lower than the minimum for LA) - and there will be negative consequences for mobile phone - as  father of three i see some (and also see benefits just cannot work out which)

+What are the most obvious issues:

+1. true recommendations
+So mobile first has enormous amounts of (schien or instagram) user generated content explaining their experiences with the product.  and that is probably the strongest retailing model - but also the hardest nut to crack.  (business idea: a peer to peer recommendation engine that is *trustworthy* - good luck with that!)

+2. location

+3. discovery - what do i want - this is a curated lifestyle - or perhaps a regulated "libertarian paternalism".
+We do not actually need to spend all that money - but the market will not help us !

+4. software literacy

+5. politics is retail selling of political manifestos - so obviously changes in retail affect politics - but for the better or not? more democracy - more access to data - more journalism - more trust (peer to peer recommendations)" but also more bubble)

+6. Agents
+we need a lot of help. one algorithm is not going to cut it.  i could use the Guardian agent for my shopping and my purchases - this is likely to be best option before AGI - which becomes a trust issues but it's likely i could easily not just buy the same sports shoes and make up as kimmkhardashian but the same ISA the same ... groceries - how do you regulate that?

 What is society?
 ================